 + Walking Tour

-During a Charles Marohn led walking tour, attendees learn Strong Town principles as they apply to their immediate area.
+During this event, attendees will learn Strong Towns principles as they apply to their immediate area.
 Participants discover how to view their neighborhood through the Strong Towns perspective while identifying current challenges and discussing possible solutions to their built environment.
 The walking tour is a way for attendees to see the bridge between topics shared in our Curbside Chat lecture in the local context.